valamicorp/top100token-ape-bot/README.md

 DeFi APE bot for PancakeSwap, UniSwapV2, CheapSwap,Quickswap, SpookySwap, DevEthSwap.

+**This tool made for education purposes, use it for your own risk.**

 ## What is this?
 - The DeFi market is ruled by bots, and bots ruled by developers.
 Our goal is to provide a generic easy to use bot for everyone, without overpriced "PRO" version, mallware, tracking or GPU mining.